p00ya/climbing_ratings/README.md

-# climbing_ratings
+# Climbing Ratings

-`climbing_ratings` estimates ratings for the sport of rock climbing.
+Climbing Ratings is software that estimates ratings for the sport of rock climbing.
 The ratings can be used to predict route difficulty and climber performance on a particular route.

-It is written by Dean Scarff.
+Climbing Ratings is Copyright 2019 Dean Scarff.

 The algorithms are based on the "WHR" paper: